Gas company assisting with probe into Gene Hackman and Betsy Arakawa deaths

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A gas company is assisting the investigation into the death of US actor Gene Hackman and his wife Betsy Arakawa, amid reports suggesting the pair died of suspected carbon monoxide poisoning.
+A gas company is assisting the investigation into the death of US actor Gene Hackman and his wife Betsy Arakawa, amid reports suggesting the couple died of suspected carbon monoxide poisoning.

 Oscar-winning film star Hackman, 95, and his wife Betsy Arakawa, 63, had been dead for some time, according to investigators, when their bodies were discovered along with their dog on Wednesday afternoon at their home in Santa Fe, New Mexico.